kondratyevd/supersonic-model-loader/README.md

 ### Caveats

 - Kubernetes resources can only contain alphanumerical characters and hyphens in their names.
 We need to be careful when creating resources and labels based on model names.
+- If a model is present in the repository but not loaded into any servers, we don't know how many versions of the model there are.